philwhiles/frettler/README.md

 If you would like to have additional chord fingerings added, email me with the following info, and I will gladly add them for you:

-Instrument: Guitar
+- Instrument: Guitar
-Tuning: EADGBE
+- Tuning: EADGBE
-Root: A
+- Root: A
-Chord: CHORD_MIN
+- Chord: CHORD_MIN
-Frets: x02210
+- Frets: x02210
-Fingering: 002310
+- Fingering: xx231x

-'Frets' is... the frets to be pressed, while 'Fingering' is, well you get it.
+'Frets' is... the frets to be pressed (where 0 is open string), while 'Fingering is, well you get it.
 Currently frettler does not use the fingering data, but it exists in the database for the currently known chords, and in time I will add an argument and the wherewithall to display finger numbers in the chart instead of the note or interval.

 ### Secondary Argument - Display Notes